|Course Length:||1 Year Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-To join this programme you need to have completed a Foundation Degree in Early Years Leadership or a related subject.
+To join this programme you need to have completed a foundation degree in Early Years Education and Leadership or a related subject.
 If you have an equivalent qualification, please check to ensure this is acceptable.
 It is desirable to be in a leadership role within your setting.

 What are my career prospects?

-Early Years is a rapidly growing sector and our Early Years students work in settings across the UK.
-We offer excellent support throughout the programme to help you gain an understanding of the opportunities that exist as an early years practitioner.
+This programme is designed to accelerate your career progression and help you secure promotion to a leadership role.
+Early years is a rapidly growing sector and our early years graduates work in settings across the UK.
+We offer excellent support throughout the programme to help you gain an understanding of the opportunities that exist for early years graduates.

-For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2016/17, together with details of how to apply for funding, please view our Money Matters 2016/17 guide at www.edgehill.ac.uk/conversionfinance2016ft.
+For comprehensive information about the financial support available to eligible UK students joining this programme in academic year 2022/23, together with details of how to apply for potential funding, please view our Money Matters 2022/23 guide at www.edgehill.ac.uk/conversionfinance2022.

 How to Apply